hc3413/IS_Analysis/README.md

 # IS_Analysis
-Impedance Spectroscopy analysis and fitting in Python
+Impedance Spectroscopy analysis and fitting in Python.
+Impedance data can be imported from Keithley, Agilent and Solatron systems.